6 Inexpensive Ways to Insulate Your Workshop Shed

 Outdoor sheds make great workspaces, but proper insulation is necessary to keep a shed workspace warm in winter and cool in summer.

 There are many benefits to outdoor sheds.
 They make great workspaces, and they provide room for all types of storage.
-But when it comes to colder climates, proper insulation is necessary to protect those temperature-sensitive items and keep a shed workspace warm.
+But when it comes to colder climates, proper insulation is necessary to protect those temperature-sensitive items and keep a shed workspace warm, especially if you are setting up a permanent workspace in a shed..

 This is the standard for all insulation needs.
 It comes in many different thicknesses, or R-values, which directly relate to temperature ratings.
 And although fiberglass insulation can be on the expensive side depending on its thickness, there are ways to keep the price down.